 - upper gastrointestinal bleeding

-- Alcohol may also interact with an ulcerative colitis drug regimen that may increase the degradation of drugs or alter the excretion of active drug molecules, leading to elevated liver damage and complications as a result of active drug chemicals.
+Alcohol may also interact with the medication you’re taking.
+This means it can alter the excretion of active drug molecules, leading to liver damage and complications.